 Hey all!
 Real Farmer Jeff here.

-In this blog post I will explain the pros and cons of the 3 main types of garden containers that I use.
+In this blog post I will share the 3 main types of garden containers that I use and recommend.
+Note that I use many types of containers, but these are my favorite ones!

 Let’s get started!

-My 3 Main Garden Containers I Recommend
+The 3 Garden Containers I Recommend

 1. Raised Steel Beds